Meet the Literacy Source staff:

 Cat Howell, Instructional Director

 Cat is the Instructional Director responsible for supporting teachers and tutors with a focus on helping students achieve their educational goals.
-She recently returned from a year living in Spain and Argentina.
 She has been teaching ESOL and ABE in the United States and abroad for over 20 years and lives in Wallingford with her family.

 Denika Seet, Office Coordinator